bitrise-io/devcenter/_articles/en/reviews/saml-draft.md

 published: false

 ---
-Organization members can log into/sign up to Bitrise using their own SAML SSO provider's system.
+Organization members can log into or sign up to Bitrise using their own SAML SSO provider's system.

 {% include message_box.html type="important" title="Before connecting SAML SSO to your organization" content=" Make sure: